Hardness is seen as a “attribute” of objects that is difficult to physically alter when subjected to different forms of deformation.

 Mohs worked on cataloguing and developing a scale to evaluate the hardness of various minerals.
 In this way, he was able to determine that diamond is the hardest material.

-Cured concrete is a relatively hard material, as its hardness varies between 3 and 7 Mohs.
+Hardened concrete such as polished concrete is a relatively hard material, as its hardness varies between 6 and 7 Mohs.
 Although this measurement does not indicate anything relevant to concrete, it bears a remarkable relationship to its strength.

 What is hardness